survivejs/site/pages/index.md

 Psst. <a href="/demos/08_building_kanban/" target="_blank">You can try out the application online.</a>
 </blockquote>

-By reading this book you will learn to:
+By reading this book, you will learn to:

 0. Set up a Webpack based development and production environment.
 You will learn to get most out of [babel-plugin-react-transform](https://github.com/gaearon/babel-plugin-react-transform) and [Babel](https://babeljs.io/) for development.
 0. Improve the quality of your code by using [ESLint](http://eslint.org/) and friends to spot possible mistakes earlier.